 INDEPENDENT READING = ACCELERATED READER & AR TESTS

 As part of the Industrial High School English Department curriculum requirements, students are required to read and test over Accelerated Reader books to earn points.
 Each student is responsible for earning the number of points designated at his/her grade level for each grading period.
-Students will receive a daily (40%) grade based on the total number of points earned and another daily (40%) grade based on the average of all of the AR tests taken for that grading period.
-In addition, Pre-AP and AP students are required to test over AP novels during two designated reading periods.
-If the student does not pass an AR test over an AP novel during the designated AP reading period, the highest possible grade is 70.
+In addition, Pre-AP and AP students are required to test over AP novels for two class assigned reading periods.
+Students will be allowed to test over novels that are covered in class, prior to in-class discussion.
+If the student does not earn the required number of AP AR points, the grade will reflect number of points the student did earn BUT will not then be eligible to double AR points in order to receive extra credit.
 A list of AP titles is available in the library.
+Students will receive a major (60%) grade based on the total number of points earned and another daily (40%) grade based on the average of all of the AR tests taken for that grading period.
+In addition, students are required to test over nonfiction selections during two designated reading periods.
+If the student does not pass an AR test over a AP selection during the designated nonfiction reading period, the highest possible grade is 70.
 It is the responsibility of the student to make arrangements to take tests, and s/he must present a copy of the book prior to testing.
 The AR deadlines will be clearly posted in the classroom, as well as on their teacher’s website; the cutoff period for earning points will be at 3:40 p.m. on the day that points are due.
 No late work will be accepted for this assignment.
 DO NOT PROCRASTINATE.
 If a student is absent on the day points are due, he/she is still responsible for having his/her points by the deadline.
 Extra AR points from one period will not carry over to the next period.
 Students must come to class prepared to read.
 Class novels will not count for AR points unless points are earned prior to teacher instruction. **** THERE ARE NO EXCEPTIONS TO THIS ASSIGNMENT.

 AR Extra Credit

-There are two opportunities for five extra credit points towards the daily grade category.
+There are two opportunities for five extra credit points towards the “Major Grade” category.
 Option 1—meet the early deadline.
 Option 2—double the points required.
-AP points do not have to be doubled for option 2.
+Nonfiction points do not have to be doubled for option 2.
 Failure to meet the minimum criteria for the designated reading periods will eliminate the opportunity to earn extra credit.

-60% grades = major grades May include (but are not limited to) such items as vocabulary exams, major projects, timed writings, journals, D.O.L. exams, major compositions, and AP multiple choice exams.
+60% grades = major grades: May include (but are not limited to) such items as vocabulary exams, major projects, AR points, timed writings, journals, D.O.L. exams, major compositions, and AP multiple choice exams.

-40% grades = daily grades May include (but are not limited to) such items as AR points, daily work, reading quizzes, homework, writing evaluations, and literary term evaluations.
+40% grades = daily grades: May include (but are not limited to) such items as AR quiz average, daily work, reading quizzes, homework, writing evaluations, and literary term evaluations.

 Homework is a vital part of these courses.
-Each student is expected to complete all homework assignments.
+Each student is expected to complete all homework assignments on time.

 COMP BOOK ASSIGNMENTS

 AP and Pre-AP students are required to complete comp book assignments each six weeks.
 Comp book assignments require thorough and meticulous analysis of speeches, editorials, poems, and literary excerpts.
 Students are expected to keep comp books neatly organized and are to respond to all questions to the fullest (complete sentences that address the question being asked in the answer).
-Students will be given a minimum of four days to complete the assignment and therefore are expected to have the assignment turned in before the tardy bell rings on the day that the assignment is due.
-At the end of the six weeks, all of the assignment grades will be averaged together for one major grade.
+Students are expected to turn in comp book assignments by the tardy bell on the day that they are due.
+Students will receive a daily grade for each assignment that is completed.
+At the end of the six weeks, all of the assignments will be averaged together for one major grade.
 If the assignment is not turned in on time, the District’s policy on late work will be enforced, affecting the overall major grade.

 Students will be expected to complete timed writing assignments throughout the school year.
 During class, students will have 40 minutes to analyze a selection and respond to a prompt in essay format.
-Students will not be allowed to take the assignment home if they are absent; they must make arrangements with their teacher to make up the assignment after school.
+Students will not be allowed to take the assignment home if they are absent.
+If they are absent on the day that it is assigned, they must make arrangements with their teacher to make up the assignment after school.
 The purpose of the timed writing is to prepare students for the essay portion of the AP exam which involves responding to three prompts within 120 minutes.

 ABSENCES AND LATE WORK

-Please refer to the Student Handbook for the district policy.
+Please refer to the IISD Student Handbook for the district policy.

 Cheating is not tolerated.
 If the instructor suspects cheating, the paper(s) will be taken up and the student(s) will choose: 1) take a zero, or 2) reschedule and complete an alternative assignment/exam/quiz for a time within two school days of the infraction.
 If the instructor knows cheating is occurring, the grade will be a zero with no opportunity given for the student to make up the work.
 Students caught cheating on a major assignment will automatically receive a referral.
 Please be reminded that plagiarism is cheating.

 High School students have been in the education system long enough to understand appropriate and inappropriate classroom behavior.
-If a student is disrespectful (such as class disruptions, foul language, discourteous or rude remarks) the following actions will be used:
+If a student is disrespectful the following actions will be used: